richardnaar/spotligthExperiment/readme.txt

 To ensure that on-screen objects correspond to the intended degrees of visual angle:

 - ...
 Set the viewing distance to 57 cm for debuging.
-At this distance, degrees and centimeters should match, allowing you to measure objects directly on the screen (e.g., the box should measure 2.5 x 3.2 cm)."
+At this distance, degrees and centimeters should match, allowing you to measure objects directly on the screen (e.g., the box should measure 2.5 x 3.2 cm).

 ---